-Fifty-three (53) parole investigators work in the Clemency Division.
+Sixty-one (61) investigators work in the Clemency Division.
 Forty-four (44) investigators are assigned to the field and predominantly complete post sentence investigations and profiles for all offenders sentenced by Georgia courts.
 Nine (9) investigators are assigned to work within the prisons to conduct personal history statements on inmates during the diagnostic process at which time they will interview inmates.
+The Board has eight (8) P.O.S.T.
+(Georgia Peace Officer Standards and Training Council) certified criminal investigators who conduct face-to-face interviews of inmates serving a life sentence with the possibility of parole and these investigators interview all former offenders who are applying for restoration of civil and political rights, a pardon or a pardon with firearm restoration.

-The Board has six criminal investigators who conduct face-to-face interviews of ex-offenders seeking restoration of firearm rights and inmates serving a life sentence with the possibility of parole.
-The P.O.S.T.
-(Georgia Peace Officer Standards and Training Council) certified investigators utilize their experience and interviewing techniques to collect necessary information required by the Board Members in order to make decisions in these cases.
+These investigators utilize their experience and interviewing techniques to collect necessary information required by the Board Members in order to make decisions in these cases.

-In FY19, the clemency investigators completed 38,256 investigations for the Parole Board.
+In FY20, the clemency investigators completed 39,060 investigations for the Parole Board.